 What You Will Learn In This Lesson

-In this lesson you will learn about money: dollars and cents.
+In this lesson, you will explore the concept of money, focusing specifically on dollars and cents.

 Grade 5 Money Quiz